 Giant Leopard Moth Facts

-- Most notably, the stunning Giant Leopard Moth lives up to its name.
-This is due to the fact that this magnificent Lepidoptera ranks as one of the largest in its native range.
-Its beauty and size both impress.
+- Perhaps most worthy of note’s the fact that the Giant Leopard Moth lives up to its name.
+That’s due to the fact that this magnificent Lepidoptera ranks as one of the largest in its native range.
+Its beauty and size, therefore both serve to impress.

 Giant Leopard Moth Physical Description

-Yet the length of the body is where the genders differ in this particular species.
-Firstly, males generally reach a length of about 2 in (5.1 cm).
-But females rarely exceed a body length of around 1.2 in (3 cm).
+Males of the surprising species generally reach a length equaling about 2 in (5.1 cm).
+Females, though, achieve a much smaller average length.
+More precisely, in fact, these rarely exceed a body length of around 1.2 in (3 cm).
+This represents a relatively extreme difference.

-The wings typically present a bright white background, covered in a pattern of black blotches.
+The wings of the creatures, though, generally present the same general appearance.
+These usually present a bright white background, covered in a pattern of black blotches.
 Some of these are solid, yet some are hollow.
-Also, a few blotches colored blue often appear on the heads
+Also, a few blue blotches often appear on the heads.

-In contrast, however, the abdomen displays bright colors.
+In contrast, the abdomen of the Giant Leopard Moth shows as significantly different.
+This part of the body shows bright colors.
 These usually include dark blue with orange markings for the abdomen.
-Further, males often have a thin yellow line on the side of the body.
+Males, however, often have a thin yellow line on the side of the body.

 - Kingdom: Animalia